 2 spots added - 12 photos shared

-Widely considered the most spectacular snorkeling spot in Costa Rica, Isla del Caño boasts rich sea life in a tropical paradise.
-This small and lush island, which is home to scarlet macaws and toucans, is bordered by a hard coral reef where sea turtles, sharks, rays and colorful fish abound at shallow depth.
+Widely considered the most spectacular snorkeling spot in Costa Rica, Isla del Caño boasts a rich sea life in a tropical paradise.
+This small and lush island is home to scarlet macaws and toucans.
+Isla de Caño is bordered by a hard coral reef where sea turtles, sharks, rays and colorful fish abound at a shallow depth.
 Located off the coast of Corcovado National Park, it takes 1 to 2 hours by boat to reach the spot, but it is really worth the trip.

 Isla del Caño is located off the Pacific coast of Costa Rica, west of Corcovado National Park.

-The small island, a biological reserve, can only be visited during day trips with tour operators registered with the park.
-Tour prices range between $100 and $150 per person, most of them including 2 snorkeling sessions around the island, lunch on the boat, as well as a time to relax on a beach.
+The small island, which is a biological reserve, can only be visited during day trips with tour operators registered with the park.
+Tour prices range between $100 and $150 per person.
+Most of the tours include 2 snorkeling sessions around the island, lunch on the boat, and time to relax on a beach.